yegor256/blog/_drafts/_ponzi.md

 of the 8th Season of
 [Two and a Half Men](http://www.imdb.com/title/tt0369179/).
-In a nutshell, I'm getting my investment and my profit from other people, who are paying Coinbase now for my BTCs.
+In a nutshell, I'm getting my investment and my profit from other people, who are paying Coinbase for my BTCs.
 If there would be no demand, my entire investment would disappear and I would remain with the BTC bits and bytes in my virtual wallet.
 I would lose my $1,223.